mothur/mothur.github.io/_wiki/chimera.perseus.md

 default=f.
 If you set dereplicate=t, and then run remove.seqs with dups=f you can remove only the redundant chimeric sequences.

-Let\'s look at an example:
+Let's look at an example:

     >seq1
     attgacat....